carstenheisterkamp/Artificial-Intelligence-in-Art-Design-and-Architecture/ai-ecosystem.md

 # AI Ecosystem
-A curated evergrowing list of AI tools, platforms and libraries.
+A curated evergrowing list of AI tools, platforms, libraries and resources.

 ## Disclaimer
 Not all of the tools have been tested, use at your own risk.